Skip to Navigation Skip to Content Skip to Search Skip to Site Map

 Minimum Course Requirements

-For each course in Moodle we recommend including a few basics (we refer to these as the Minimum Course Requirements) – these requirements have been endorsed by MCC for 2019:
+For each course in Moodle we recommend including a few basics (we refer to these as the Minimum Course Requirements) – these requirements have been endorsed by MCC for 2019 and updated in 2025:

 • Introduction and welcome – introduce the convenor and other key people, provide contact details.